JorgeAngel/nnqf/README.md

 # nnqf

-This repository contains an implementation of the NNQF filter presented in:
+This repository contains a Python implementation of the NNQF filter presented in:

 González Ordiano, J. Á., Gröll, L., Mikut, R., & Hagenmeyer, V. (2020).
 Probabilistic energy forecasting using the nearest neighbors quantile filter